lumpenspace/llamda/README.md

+THIS IS NOT USABLE

+i decided to publish some personal projects i was in the process of making into proper libraries in the hope that shame would push me to actually finish them.

 # llamda

 `llamda` is a Python library that provides a decorator and utility functions for simplifying function calls / tool use in LLM.